Tahquamenon Falls

 Upper Falls Winter Activities at Tahquamenon Falls

-Snowshoeing, hiking, and cross-country skiing are at the top of the list for popular activities in this area of the park.
-The entrance and parking lot are well maintained during the winter months, which allows access to the main trailhead.
-Trails around the Upper Falls are easily accessible and well-marked.
-Heated bathrooms are open all year.
+Snowshoeing, hiking, and cross-country skiing are at the top of the list of popular activities in this area of the park.
+The entrance and parking lot are well-maintained during the winter months, which allows access to the main trailhead.
+Trails around the Upper Falls are easily accessible and well-marked, and heated bathrooms are open all year.

 The Awesome Mitten - Winter Adventures At Tahquamenon Falls State Park